shabin5785/react-notes/Notes_1.md

 - in creat react app, the browser builds and render the components.
 Nextjs is a react f/w that does this using server side rendering.

 - both above are dynamically generating pages.
 But gatsby is static site generator.
-SO build and push it to a server and serve frm  there,
+SO build and push it to a server and serve frm there.

+- netlify provides a free optin to deploy sites and is linked to github